PsychNeuro/ed1/book/chapter-07.md

 Importantly, the predictive validity of IQ scores does *not* differ across different groups, such as women or minorities [@NeisserBoodooBouchardEtAl96].
 This provides one way of assessing whether IQ tests are inherently biased, and the results suggest that they aren't biased at this level.
 However, just looking at the test from a construct validity perspective, it definitely does test lots of knowledge that is typically learned in school, and must be expressed verbally.
 Thus, an individual's prior schooling environment is undoubtedly going to have a significant impact on their IQ score.
 Furthermore, as noted above, there are significant correlations between parental SES and IQ, at about .33 [@NeisserBoodooBouchardEtAl96].
 Thus, there is no doubt that your raw IQ score reflects a strong contribution from various environmental factors that likely systematically vary among different groups.
 Interestingly, the predictive validity factor is not directly affected by such overall mean differences -- it is only affected by the *variance* in scores across individuals.

 In summary, IQ is both a biased and fair test of intelligence!
 It is biased at the mean level, and by the very fact that *any* test of complex task performance is likely to be affected by relevant SES-level factors.
-But at the level of predictive validity, it is fair in that there aren't significant differences across groups for this property.
+But at the level of predictive validity, it is fair in that there aren't significant differences across groups.
+We'll consider the data on the genetics and heritability of intelligence in the chapter on genetics and development.

 ### Multiple intelligences